cknoll/ipydex/README.rst

 * see `documentation-notebook <http://nbviewer.jupyter.org/github/cknoll/ipydex/blob/master/examples/displaytools-example.ipynb>`_

-**Security advice**: Because, the extension manipulates the source code before its execution it might cause unwanted and strange behavior.
-Thus, this program is distributed in the hope that it will be useful, *but without any warrenty*.
+**Security advice**: Because the extension manipulates the source code before its execution, it might cause unwanted and strange behavior.
+Thus, this program is distributed in the hope that it will be useful, *but without any warranty*.

-useful functions
+Useful functions
 ----------------

 The following functions are meant to be used in ordinary python-scripts: